Frequently Asked Questions

 At Picket Fence Learning Center we have an open door policy.
 You are welcome to visit anytime.
 You can join your child for lunch or join in during activity time, share a story, or just say hi.
 Most children understand visits, but some might have a hard time at the beginning letting go of mom or dad in the middle of the day.
 Just until they understand that you are visiting and not here to pick them up.
 Be sure to make it clear to your child that you will be visiting.
 Another option would be to come close to pick up time and spend some time then.

 We will be going on field trips throughout the year.
 An additional charge will be incurred to cover the transportation (bus) and any admission fee.
 Permission slips are to be completed before any child can attend.
 In most cases, the center is closed during the time we are away.
 If the permission slip and fees are not returned by the “due date” requested, your child will not be allowed to attend.
 Please pay close attention to those dates.
 Chaperones are invited to attend, admission fee will be charged.
 There is NO smoking allowed during our field trips.
 (Indoor or Outdoor).
+Chaperones should refrain from making any purchases while on trip if items are available, this would include snack or souvenirs.
 First aid kits and a cell phone will be taken with in case of an emergency.
 Alternate transportation arrangements are handled by the bus company in the event of a stalled vehicle.

 The children in the three, four, and five year old rooms have access to iPads and or chrome books for educational software with a 20 minute max usage per day.